rainbow-me/rainbow/README.md

 4. Run `yarn nodeify`.

-5. Install CocoaPods by running `sudo gem install cocoapods`.

-6. Install required Pods by running `yarn install-pods`.
+5. Install required Pods by running `yarn install-pods`.

-7. Run `yarn ios` to build the project for XCode.
+6. Run `yarn ios` to build the project for XCode.

-8. Open `balance-wallet/ios/BalanceWallet.xcworkspace`.
+7. Open `balance-wallet/ios/BalanceWallet.xcworkspace`.

-9. Run the project by clicking the play button.
+8. Run the project by clicking the play button.

 ## CodePush